WetHat/MarkdownToHtml/ProjectTemplate/markdown/README.md

 # Static HTML Site Project Template - Readme

-_If you are reading this file as Markdown source (`README.md`), consider building the project first by running the build script `Build.ps1` and then open `README.html` in the browser._
+_If you are reading this `README` file as Markdown source, consider building the project first by running the build script `Build.ps1` and then open `README.html` in the browser._

 Site projects allow you to build static HTML sites from Markdown sources in a fast and simple way.
-Just add markdown content to the project's `markdown` directory and run the build script to update the HTML site.
+Just add Markdown content to the project's `markdown` directory and then run the build script to update the HTML site.

 The initial configuration of the project contains all site assets locally.
 This allows the site to be viewed offline (without internet connection).